-Performance benchmarking will be carried out similarly to how fuz did when he implemented the libc SIMD enhancements for amd64 using his strfperf [4] utility.
+Performance benchmarking will be carried out the same way fuz did when he wrote libc SIMD enhancements for amd64 using his strfperf [4] utility.
 Functionality tests are located in src/lib/libc/tests/string, If further tests are needed they will be written.